 Learning to speak and understand any language is a process of immersion.

-When learning to translate French to English, there are three areas that can prove challenging.
+When learning to translate in French to English, there are three areas that can prove challenging.

 Idiomatic expressions, false cognates, and slang are three areas that can prove challenging to translate for non-native speakers regardless of the language.

-To help you get started translating French, let’s take a closer look a how to translate French idioms, false cognates, and slang into English.
+To help you get started with French to English translations, let’s take a closer look a how to translate French idioms, false cognates, and slang into English.

 Every language uses idioms on a daily basis.